 You manage objects in the Web Console by navigating to the Management masthead.
-From here, you can search by object type for objects in domains, containers, and the Recycle Bin.
-With a domain, container, or OU selected, you can also create new objects, add and remove members from groups, and move objects.
+From here, you can search by object type for objects in managed domains, Azure tenants, containers, and the Recycle Bin.
+Within a domain or Azure tenant you can manage and take actions on Active Directory and Azure Active Directory objects using DRA.